-Love them or hate them, family road trips are a classic summer rite of passage.
-I grew up taking road trips regularly and do so now with the little Frugal Rules.’
-In fact, one of my favorite vacations was a near 3,500 round trip vacation we took last year as we drove from Omaha to San Diego.
-Yes, there were cries of “How long ‘til we get there?” but it was also a blast to have that quality time together as a family.
+Love them or hate them, family road trips with kids are a summer rite of passage.
+I grew up taking road trips regularly and do so now with our children, the little Frugal Rules’.
+In fact, one of my favorite road trips is a near 3,500 round trip vacation we take every few years to drive from Omaha to visit my in-laws in San Diego.
+Yes, there are cries of “How long ‘til we get there?” but it is also a blast to have that quality time together as a family.

 Plan it Out

-I’m a planner by nature and going on a road trip brings out my inner organizer.
+I’m a planner by nature and going on a road trip with family brings out my inner organizer.
 There are a variety of things to think of, such as:

 - Where will you stop for gas?

 - Will you be going through areas that don’t have gas stations?